NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 3. if posted form date and time different from the current booking date and time slot:
     - check the availability as done previously.
     - save if available.
-4. If the values are unchanged, save the form with any other changes.
+4. If the date and time remains unchanged, save the form with any other changes.

 ### Validation Testing

+The code has been tested with the following:

+* HTML
+   * No errors returned when running the official W3C validator [W3C HTML Validator ](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnaveednaseem84.github.io%2FPP2---RPSLS%2F)

+* CSS
+   * No errors were found when running the official jigsaw Validator tool (direct input)  [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnaveednaseem84.github.io%2FPP2---RPSLS%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+* JavaScript
+    * No significant errors were returned when checking the JavaScript  code using [(JS Hint)](https://jshint.com/)

+* Python
+   * No errors returned when running the code on the [Code Institute Python Linter.](https://pep8ci.herokuapp.com/)
+   * Results: All clear, no errors found

 ### Manual Testing